bakamarudasi/monster_rpg_project/backend/README/README_EN.md

    python -m monster_rpg.database_setup
    ```
    This creates `monster_rpg_save.db` if it does not already exist.
+   Set the `MONSTER_RPG_DB` environment variable to use a different
+   location for the SQLite save file.
    A default user `player1` will be created automatically.
 Use `database_setup.create_user()` to add more users.
 3. To run the simple web server instead:
    ```bash